harrywaugh/SuperscalarSim/README.md

 At each step, the processor will output the current values in main memory, the register values, and more info on any functions, variables or arrays that the program is using.

-The program will also display the current instruction and the number of cycles that have currently been run.
+The program will also display the current instruction and the number of cycles that have been run.

 **Note:**